 Before any elective surgery, physicians try to prepare patients and reduce complication rates by stabilizing any known medical issues.
 Growing research also points to the value of considering other health indicators, such as mental health, substance use, chronic pain, nutrition, and physical activity, prior to a patient’s surgery.
 Improvements in these areas can make a significant difference to how quickly a patient recovers from surgery and is able to resume their usual activities.

 Through conversations with Dr. Duncan Jacks (Orthopedics), Dr. Karen Johnsson was inspired to bring together a multidisciplinary group of physicians to explore this topic.
 Seeking a grant from the South Island MSA, the group aimed to gather insights from clinicians and allied health.
 Discussions included Dr. Jacks and Dr. Sonja Mathes from Orthopedics, Dr. Mark Vu from Anesthesia, and Drs.
 Mark Sherman, Trish Snozyk, Lauren Dake, and Stu Gershman from Family Practice.
 Allied health team members included RN Paula Sanglap-Bono, psychologist Dr. Bruce Pinel, and physiotherapist Gillian Hurst.
-Leah Jones provided administrative support, and Island Health administrators helped to organize the process.
+Island Health administrators helped to organize the process.
 Early collaboration investigated the broader facets of pre-surgical optimization for arthroplasty patients and ultimately led to the development of a group patient education course to promote patients’ presurgical resilience with a focus on improving mental health, pain, and lifestyle.
 This course was called PROP, the Presurgical Resilience Optimization Project.

 The group met over the course of a year to brainstorm ideas, review current research, debate content, and generate ideas about how to present the program and engage patients and physicians.
 The final product, a 4-week virtual group session, taught techniques in mindfulness meditation, cognitive therapy, and pain neuroscience to address pre-surgical anxiety, depression, persistent pain, and healthy sleep.
 This group was piloted in late 2020 and was well received.
 One patient commented: “The content was very good, and I really do feel like I have a toolkit to help me with my next surgery”.